 Now over to you

-Unlike keyword-stuffed pages that simply repeat an arbitrary keyword over and over with the ultimate goal of cheating and gaming ranking systems, keyword-optimized ones give search engines clarity about the page’s content and what search term it should be displayed in search for.
-This, in turn, helps your pages get higher rankings, and, ultimately, more traffic that will keep coming back to your site.
+Unlike keyword-stuffed pages that simply repeat vaguely defined keywords over and over with the ultimate goal of cheating and gaming ranking systems, keyword-optimized pages provide search engines with clarity about the page’s content.
+It makes it clear which search term the page should be displayed in search for.
+This helps your pages achieve higher rankings, and generates traffic that actually comes back to your site.